 Prune my malabar chestnut

-It is not necessary, but you can proceed with a light pruning in the spring: on the branches you want to shorten, look for a bud - the start of a shoot - and cut just above.
+Pruning is not necessary, but you can proceed with a light pruning in the spring: on the branches you want to shorten, look for a bud - the start of a shoot - and cut just above it.

 If a branch has become too big and you do not want it to grow back, then just cut it off.